XericZephyr/prototext/README.md

 ## What's new?

+ * Version 0.3.2
+    - Improved hook engine.
+Now it can do safely unhook.
+    - Several more TODO item generated.
+    - Add some more test cases to tests

  * Version 0.3.1
     - Fix the bug for 'in' operator for repeated field
     - Several known bugs left ... :P

  * Version 0.3.0
     - We've adopted a new hook engine which can enable the potential for undoing the hack from ProtoText.

 ## How to use?